-From a security perspective James has explored factors that contribute to engagement and accuracy of crowdsourced viewers when watching surveillance video to the internet and methods of improving the composition of passwords for users in terms of both memorability and entropy.
+In past Open Lab work, James has carried out extensive work evaluating the Panopticon parallel video overview system in a variety of contexts, including eLearning, surveillance monitoring, and using headmounted technology.
+He has also explored factors that contribute to engagement and accuracy of crowdsourced viewers when watching surveillance video to the internet and methods of improving the composition of passwords for users in terms of both memorability and entropy.

+James obtained his PhD in Human-Computer Interaction from Northumbria University in 2013.
 He has a BSc (Information Systems) from Newcastle University and a Masters of Research in Psychology from Northumbria University.